DirWalk/git-repo-init/README.md

 # git-repo-init
-`git-repo-init.py` is a script to automate creation of a GitHub repository, a local repository, and make an initial commit just from the command line.
+`git-repo-init.py` is a script to automate creation of a GitHub repository, a local repository, and make an initial commit from the command line.

 ## Installation:
 `pip install -r requirements`